-In mitigate high inflation in recent years, the 13.00 Caucasus's central banks policies have responded at different periods and to different scales.
+In mitigating high inflation in recent years, the 13.00 Caucasus's central banks' policies have responded at different periods and to different scales.

 The tightening of monetary policy in Armenia started in May 2021, when the refinancing rate increased from 5.5% to 6.0%.
 Since then, the Central Bank of Armenia (CBA) has been intensively growing the monetary policy rate, which was already 10.75% at the end of 2022.
-The last decision of the CBA on the refinancing rate was in May 2023.
-In the previous decision, the monetary policy rate remained unchanged.
+The last decision of the CBA on the refinancing rate was in June 2023.
+The monetary policy rate was reduced to 10.5%.

 The tightening of the monetary policy rate in Georgia started in August 2021.
 The refinancing rate then increased from 9.5% to 10.0%.
 The subsequent increase was in December 2021, up to 10.5%.
 From March 2022 to April 2023, the monetary policy rate remains unchanged at 11.0%.
-The last decision of the National Bank of Georgia (NBG) was on May 10-the NBG reduced the policy rate to 10.5%.
-The next meeting will be held on June 21.
+The last decision of the National Bank of Georgia (NBG) was on June 21 -the NBG left the policy rate at 10.5%.
+The next meeting will be held on August 02.

 For a long time, the National Bank of the Republic of Azerbaijan (NBA) refrained from tightening the monetary policy.
 However, the refinancing rate increased from 6.25% to 7.0% in October 2021.
 After that, the policy rate is unchanged until December 2022.
-From this time, the refinancing growth began, which increased to 9.0% by the last decision on May 3.
-The Board of Governors of the NBA will meet on June 21 to make the next decision.
+The refinancing growth began from this time, but the policy rate remained unchanged in the last decision.
+The Board of Governors of the NBA will meet on July 26 to make the next decision.